hpi-schul-cloud/superhero-dashboard/README.md

 # superhero-dashboard

-The superhero-dashboard is the UI for instance-wide configuration in the [Schulcloud](https://github.com/hpi-schul-cloud) ecosystem.
+The superhero-dashboard is the UI for instance-wide configuration and data manipulation in the [Schulcloud](https://github.com/hpi-schul-cloud) ecosystem.
 It is a client-server application based on [Handlebars](https://handlebarsjs.com/) and [Express.js](https://expressjs.com/en/).
 It communicates with the [schulcloud-server](https://github.com/hpi-schul-cloud/schulcloud-server) via HTTP.

 ## Requirements